molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 The [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) was published in 2014, but the package is continually updated and available for use in R through Bioconductor.
 It builds on good ideas for dispersion estimation and use of Generalized Linear Models from the [DSS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4005660/) and [edgeR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796818/) methods.

 Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below in blue.
 Briefly, DESeq2 will model the raw counts, using normalization factors (size factors) to account for differences in library depth.
 Then, it will estimate the gene-wise dispersions and shrink these estimates to generate more accurate estimates of dispersion to model the counts.
-Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio Test.
+Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test.

 <img src="../img/DESeq2_workflow.png" width="500">

 > **NOTE:** DESeq2 is actively maintained by the developers and continuously being updated.
 As such, it is important that you note the version you are working with.
-Recently, there have been some rather **big changes implemented** that impact the output.
+Recently, there have been some rather **big changes implemented**.
 To find out more detail about the specific **modifications made to methods described in the original 2014 paper**, take a look at [this section in the DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#methods-changes-since-the-2014-deseq2-paper).

 ## Running DESeq2